AsBaZa/Hotel-Clustering-v2/README.md

 ### 2. Clustering plot

-In this chart, the medoids of the clustering are plotted.
+In this chart, the medoids (the representative element of the group) of the clustering are plotted.
 The elements of the project have been the price time-series of hotels, that is why the medoids are also time-series.
-In the initial screen, 7 time-series are shown but if we change the value of the **Cluster** selector of the [Navigation bar](#1-navigation-bar), a specific price time-series will be printed.
+In the initial screen, 6 time-series are shown but if we change the value of the **Cluster** selector of the [Navigation bar](#1-navigation-bar), a specific price time-series will be printed.

 For this project, 3 different clusterings have been done or in other words, there have been 3 different criterias to group the establishments using their prices: